+1 Compr

-- 1 Compromises a focus on merit
+Compromises a focus on merit

+- Deet and date many wet has a last

-- 2 Best candidate may not be selected
+- Best candidate may not be selected

 - Stage of development or nature of business

 Targets for women executive officers

 This year, of the 540 companies disclosing whether they have a target to women executive officers, 59 companies (10.9%) disclosed that they did.
 This is down slightly compared to 11.4% at mid-year 2023 and reflects the much lower level of interest demonstrated by companies in adopting targets for executive officers rather than at the board level.